jennyrigsjo/empty-media-trash/README.md

 == Installation ==

+**DISCLAIMER: The plugin is not yet listed in the official WordPress directory.
+Do not install directly on a production site, always test new plugins on a development site first.**

 1. Unzip the folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in the WordPress admin area.
 3. Go to Settings->Media and customize the file removal frequency for the media trash.